 - Neighborhood Associations and community development organizations.

-The next round of applications will be due January 31, 2017.
+The next round of applications will be due later this year.
 All applicants must contact The Landmark Society before submitting an application (see contact information below).

 A committee of five (5) – seven (7) individuals knowledgeable in preservation, design and community/economic development will meet on a quarterly basis; meetings will be scheduled and chaired by the Vice President of Preservation.
 All recommendations for funding will be placed on The Landmark Society’s Executive Committee or Board’s “consent agenda” for approval.